gsoules/MkDocs/digital-archive/docs/technology/mkdocs.md

 To build the MkDocs website:

-- Go to the `MkDocs repository`
+- In Windows Explorer, navigate to the MkDocs repository
+`Dropbox\Digital Archive AvantLogic\MkDocs\digital-archive`
-- Open a Command or Git Bash window
+- Open a Windows PowerShell or Git Bash window
-- CD to the `digital-archive` folder if not there already
 - Run the following command:

 ```
 mkdocs build
 ```
 ![mkdocs build](mkdocs-2.jpg)

+If you get the message `Error: Config file 'mkdocs.yml' does not exist` you are not in the `digita-archive` folder containing the `mkdocs.yml` file.
+CD to that folder.

 The build updates the files in the `site` folder in the `MkDocs repository` with any changes made since the last build.
 You can now deploy these files to the server.